anonyco/Javascript-Fast-Light-Map-WeakMap-Set-And-WeakSet-JS-Polyfill/README.md

 # When To & When Not To Use This Polyfill
 This polyfill differs from the other polyfills in that it reasonably sacrafices standard-conformity for lightweightness and fastness.
 Basicly, this polyfill is 100% standards-compliant except for 2 big things:

- * The iterator returned form the val
+ * The objects returned by the `values`, `keys`, and `entries` methods are not instances of MapIterator.
+However, no need to worry too much: solongas you do not check the constructor for, or use instanceof on, theese methods then your code will run fine.
+ * When this library polyfills un makes Maps and WeakMaps the same object, and likewise Sets and WeakSets the same object.
+(E.g. `Set `

 # Browser Support
-This polyfill should bring Map and WeakMap support to IE9.
+This polyfill should bring Map and WeakMap support to IE9 and above.

 # Sorta Important Memory-Leak Bug
 A potential problem with this polyfill, or many other Map polyfills, are 'memory leaks'.
 For example, if you set an object key in a map to a value, then unreference that object key, then the object will still be in memory because of the reference to it inside this polyfills internal look-up table.
 For example, in the native implementation of javascipt maps, this should not consume much memory, but in the polyfill it will: